-Note: This project can not accept couples
+Note: This project can not accept couples.

 Long-term volunteer management positions are available for a 6 months period.
-During this time participants will manage the short term volunteer program.
+During this time, participants will manage the short term volunteer program.
 A monthly stipend of $200 will be given.
-Prospective applicants will be chosen based on their CV / Resume and phone interview.
+Prospective applicants will be chosen based on their CV / resume and phone interview.

 Accommodations: volunteers will live in basic accommodations which are similar to those living in the neighborhood.
-The volunteer quarter is a small apartment around the corner (20 meters) from the Inn.
+The volunteer quarter is a small apartment around the corner (20 meters) from the inn.
 The bedrooms, bath, and common areas are shared.
 Up to five volunteers will share a bedroom.
 Utilities and linens are provided.
 Volunteers are also welcome to use the Fauzi Azar facilities such as the kitchen for cooking meals.
 Please note that drinking alcohol at the volunteer house is prohibited.
 Smoking is allowed outside only.

-Food: not included except for breakfast at the Inn
+Food: not included except for breakfast at the inn

 Laundry: one washing machine is available, however, volunteers will have to line dry their clothes.

 The inn itself is situated in the heart of the Souq (Market) Quarter of the Old City.
 Just one minute by foot from the vegetable market, and only a few minutes from a host of restaurants and coffee shops, you are never far from anywhere.
-All of Nazareth's major sites, including the Basilica of the Annunciation, the White Mosque and St. Gabriel's Church are only minutes by foot.
+All of Nazareth's major sites, including the Basilica of the Annunciation, the White Mosque, and St. Gabriel's Church are only minutes by foot.
 Wandering through the narrow streets of the Old City is a delight in itself and both the Fauzi and other vantage points nearby afford wonderful panoramic views of Nazareth.
 On days off, volunteers can travel to other beautiful locations in Northern Israel such as the Sea of Galilee and the historic port of Akko (Acre) on the Mediterranean coast.
-Volunteers also hike parts of the Jesus trail that starts from Nazareth.
+Volunteers can also hike part of the Jesus trail that starts from Nazareth.